sleepybrain999/Point-Cloud-Semantic-Segmentation/DATA_MODEL_LICENSE.md

 PointNeXt License: MIT License

+Required reference:

+@InProceedings{qian2022pointnext,
+  title   = {PointNeXt: Revisiting PointNet++ with Improved Training and Scaling Strategies}, author  = {Qian, Guocheng and Li, Yuchen and Peng, Houwen and Mai, Jinjie and Hammoud, Hasan and Elhoseiny, Mohamed and Ghanem, Bernard}, booktitle=Advances in Neural Information Processing Systems (NeurIPS), year    = {2022},
+}

 Python Dependency Licenses

 All libraries used in this repository adhere to the required permissive commercial-friendly licenses: